 He was also known for his expedition to Honduras, during which he was ambushed by a large force of Spanish soldiers.
 He narrowly escaped this encounter but was captured by natives in modern-day Panama.
 A companion describes how these natives tore the pirate to pieces and tossed his limbs into a fire.

 Anne Bonny was one of the most famous female pirates in history.
 She was described as dangerous, intelligent, and beautiful.
-She became a pirate in the early 1700s, joining Calico Jack’s ship disguised as a man.
+She became a pirate in the early 1700s, joining Calico Jack Rackham’s ship disguised as a man, after marrying James Bonny and moving to Nassau.
 But, according to legend, when she was discovered, she was spared due to the fact that she was pregnant with the captain’s child.
 She disappeared at the age of twenty-four.

 Captain Samuel Bellamy